MaheshJayasankar/MaterialFancyButtons/README.md

     facebookLoginBtn.setIconPosition(FancyButton.POSITION_LEFT);
     facebookLoginBtn.setFontIconSize(30);

 See the [example project](entry) and associated [layouts folder](entry/src/main/resources/layout) for more samples.
-Examples are given using each of the supported libraries.
-Also, it is possible to define a button entirely using Java code, as shown in [ProgramButtonsSlice.java](entry/src/main/java/com/rilixtech/materialfancybuttons/slice/ProgramButtonsSlice.java).
+Every supported font module has an example layout file.
+To view all the examples, run the sample app through the entry module.
+It is also possible to define a button entirely using Java code, as shown in [ProgramButtonsSlice.java](entry/src/main/java/com/rilixtech/materialfancybuttons/slice/ProgramButtonsSlice.java).

 - - - -